tdmrhn/blocks-scanner/README.md

 ## Version

+= 1.0 =
+* New: Added more filters to better management
+* New: Filters are updated via the posts/pages current table
+* New: JS has been rewritten from scratch, now even faster
+* Improvement: UI changes for better management

 = 0.9.1 =
 * Fix: If the first word of the blocks set is WP, add the second word
 * Fix: Separated variables